arthurgavazza/LinkByte/README.md

-# Leveraging MDC Files to Improve Development Workflow in Cursor
+# Leveraging .mdc rules Files to Improve Development Workflow in Cursor

 ## About This Guide